Memory Care in Lake Forest, IL

 - Three meals daily

-- Access to amenities like the chapel, therapy services, walking paths and more
+- Amenities like the chapel, therapy services, walking paths and more

 - Assistance with dining, bathing, dressing, toileting and ambulation